DM2-ND/CiteExplainer/index.md

 [1] Kipf and Welling.
 "Semi-supervised classification with graph convolutional networks."
 ICML 2017.

 [2] Kipf and Welling.
 "Variational graph auto-encoders."
-NIPS 2016 Bayesian Deep Learning Workshop.
+NeurIPS 2016 Bayesian Deep Learning Workshop.

 ### Text Generation (Link Formation Explanation): Generating the context A cites B

-**Validation setting**: Each dataset includes a training set, a validation set, and a test set.
-The test set contains citation contexts of 10% of citation links.
-The validation contains citation contexts of 10% of citation links in the training set.
+**Validation setting**: It uses the same training, validation, and test sets as in the task of Graph Learning.

-**Evaluation methods**: Recall-Oriented Understudy for Gisting Evaluation (ROUGE), BiLingual Evaluation Understudy (BLEU), and Metric for Evaluation of Translation with Explicit ORdering (METEOR).
+**Evaluation methods**: BiLingual Evaluation Understudy (BLEU), Recall-Oriented Understudy for Gisting Evaluation (ROUGE), and Metric for Evaluation of Translation with Explicit ORdering (METEOR).

 **Algorithms**: We choose a classic [sequence-to-sequence summarization model](https://arxiv.org/abs/1602.06023) as baseline method for citation contextual text generation.
 In practice, we sequentially combine the abstracts of the citing paper and cited paper as input texts, and apply the RNN encoder-decoder with attention mechanism to generate the output texts.